Content on this page was generated by AI and has not been manually reviewed.

 How can I test if Hola is routing my traffic the way I expect?

 Visit a site like whatismyipaddress.com after enabling Hola and choosing a region.
 Compare the reported IP and location to what you expect, and try different regions to see how consistent the results are.
-Proton vpn extension edge
+Ghost vpn google chrome: how to use Ghost VPN with Google Chrome, setup guide, best practices, and tips for 2026

 Can I rely on Hola for secure, private communications?